ironbee/ironbee/clipp/clipp.md

 You may omit response blocks in which case they default to the empty string.
 You may not omit request blocks.

+**echo**:*request*: --- Generate a event with request line *request*.

+This is mostly intended for debugging.
+There is no response body and the request is a single line.
+Connection information is bogus.

 Modifiers
 ---------